Removing chambers in Bruhat-Tits buildings

 \subsection{The local-to-global problem}

-In general, it is unclear how a local assumption on the rank will grow into a large scale rank property of the space $X$.
-A well-known result of J. Tits shows that this can be done if the local rank of $X$ is 2 (in the sense of the rank functional $\rk$ described above): then $X$ is a Euclidean building.
+In general, it is unclear how a local assumption on the rank will develop into a large scale rank property of the space $X$.
+A well-known result of J. Tits shows that the situation can be understood if the local rank of $X$ is 2 (in the sense of the rank functional $\rk$ described above): if all the links of $X$ are spherical buildings, then $X$ is a Euclidean building.
 (Compare the introduction of Section \ref{locglob}.)
-This is not true anymore for buildings with chambers missing:
+A similar statement is not true anymore for buildings with missing chambers:

 \begin{proposition} There exists a simplicial complex, endowed with a free and vertex transitive action of a countable group, which is {\bf not} a building with chambers missing, but all of whose links are buildings with chambers missing. \end{proposition}